 Pullman is one of the biggest little cities you’ll ever visit.
 Full of cosmopolitan amenities and down-home charm, this eastern Washington gem nestled in the Palouse, is also home to the flagship campus for Washington State University.
 The city has repeatedly been recognized as one of Washington’s safest cities, one of America’s safest college towns, and one of the best college-town neighborhoods for adults.
 Whether you’re looking to go to school or relocating to the area, Pullman offers a diverse community committed to inclusion, sustainability, and a high quality of life.
 Pullman is a dynamic hub for higher education, research, and culture.
 Pullman is part of the Knowledge Corridor that connects WSU to the University of Idaho in Moscow eight miles to the east and Spokane, Washington’s second-largest city, 75 miles to the north.
 Just a short drive away excellent outdoor recreation opportunities are abundant as well including golfing, skiing, hiking, and boating.

 Commensurate with qualifications and experience.Required Qualifications:

-Positions require a Bachelor’s degree and three (3) years professional experience.
+Positions require a Bachelor’s degree in area specialty or related field and eight (8) years of progressively responsible experience, which has included at least four (4) years of management/supervisory experience.
 Any combination of relevant education and experience may be substituted for the educational requirement on a year-for-year basis.Additional Requirements: